karami-mehdi/triangles-on-circumcircle/README.md

 # Triangles On Circumcircle
-The Circumcircle Triangle Generator is an algorithm written with C Plus Plus.
-The function calculates triangle vertices on a circumcircle and gives the generated triangle points as output.
-An input of function controls the number of triangles, and so on...
+The Circumcircle Triangle Generator is an algorithm that calculates triangle vertices on a circumcircle and gives the generated triangle points as output.

 ### Input: